asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 This simulation will take long but will provide cycle accurate performance and profiling without needing to real physical hardware.
-Hardware accelerator code and host code is compiled for Zynq programmable logic side and Zynq ARM Cortex A9 processor respectively.
-Emulation will run on QEMU which is virtualizing Zynq on your Ubuntu.
+Hardware accelerator code and host code is compiled for Zynq programmable logic side and Zynq ARM Cortex A9 processor, respectively.
+Emulation will run on QEMU which is emulating Zynq on your Ubuntu.

 Under the directory